Spring 2019 Presentations

 She recently completed a postdoctoral research associate position with the National Science Foundation (NSF) ADVANCE Grant at the UA where her responsibilities focused on examining issues of faculty equity in science, technology, engineering, and mathematics (STEM) fields.
 She earned her doctorate from the Center for the Study of Higher Education at UA in May 2011.
 She also holds master’s degrees in Gender and Women’s Studies and Computer Science.
 Her research areas are science and technology policy studies, gender studies, and human-computer interaction.
 She has research, policy and programmatic expertise in faculty and student development, recruitment and retention initiatives, STEM cultures, unconscious bias, STEM workforce issues, and diversity and equity issues.

-Presenter: November Papaleo, Ph.D.
-Presentation Title: “Building and Leveraging Diverse Networks”
+November Papaleo, Ph.D.: “Building and Leveraging Diverse Networks”

-Bio: November hails from San Diego by way of the Pacific Northwest, she earned her Ph.D. in Gender and Women's Studies from the University of Arizona with a minor in Rhetoric, Composition, and the Teaching of English, and a certificate in mastery for College Teaching.
+Bio: November hails from San Diego by way of the Pacific Northwest.
+She earned her Ph.D. in Gender and Women's Studies from the University of Arizona with a minor in Rhetoric, Composition, and the Teaching of English, and a certificate in mastery for College Teaching.
 Her recent work examines how educators recognize their relationships with technology both online and offline and how that relationship affects perceptions of bullying, disciplinary policy development, and empathy markers.
 Her work with digital literacy is ever present in workshops with schools in TUSD and in presentations for non-profits across the state.
-As the Director of Women in Science and Engineering, November has worked with in Arizona to bring STEM learning to K-12 students, impoverished communities, and underrepresented students across the state.
-Utilizing a combination of educational leadership and pedagogical strategies, internal and external collaboration, and a hearty internship program, November and her team has increase participation in the program from 500 people annually in 2009 to over 5000 in the last academic year.
+As the Director of Women in Science and Engineering, November has worked within Arizona to bring STEM learning to K-12 students, impoverished communities, and underrepresented students across the state.
+Utilizing a combination of educational leadership and pedagogical strategies, internal and external collaboration, and a hearty internship program, November and her team have increased participation in the program from 500 people annually in 2009 to over 5000 in the last academic year.
 Contact November at firstname.lastname@example.org

 Bio: Rane Johnson-Stempson is a Principal Research Director at Microsoft Research Outreach, where she engages with academics worldwide and identifies high-impact areas for research investigations.
 She is currently working on projects that use technology to transform how we learn about history, teach middle school girls programming and how we eradicate human trafficking.
 Rane is also the lead for growing, attracting and retaining women in research, science and engineering.
 She is actively working with NCWIT, Anita Borg, AAUW, CRA-W, IEEE-WIE, ACM-W and researchers on how to grow the pipeline of women in research, science and engineering.
 She has been selected to sit on Whitehouse committees to focus on how technology can stop the commercial sex trafficking of minors and technology inclusion for under-represented minorities in STEM.
 Previously, as the WW Director of Education Strategy she was responsible for multi-stakeholder partnerships, Cisco-Intel-Microsoft Alliance, World Economic Forum- Global Education Initiative, Fast Track Initiative-Private Constituency and helping our local teams around the world use the power of technology as an accelerator to transform education to meet local government priorities to drive economic and workforce development in the 21st century